xteamlyer/ReAppzuku/docs/HELP.md

 > ⚠️ Only works with user-installed apps — system apps cannot be frozen (limitation of modern Android)

-> ℹ️ Enabling Sleep Mode restarts the app — this is required for proper initialization
+> ℹ️ Enabling Sleep Mode restart ReAppzuku — this is required for proper initialization

 > 💡 If target app was on home screen, his icon may disappear or move after using Sleep Mode.
 This is a specific Android behavior when using pm disable/enable commands.